Short Course In Grade R Teaching At UNISA 2026-2027

 • A Diploma in Early Development may also be presented for admission and assessment for advanced credit standing with appropriate subject combinations and levels of achievement, as prescribed by institutions accredited to offer learning programmes leading to qualification attainment and awarding.

-Also, an official stamped proof of permanent employment (at least 12 months) in Grade R is required as per the Department of Basic Education requirement of the qualification.
-Failure to submit this document during application will disqualify you for admission.
+Also, an official stamped proof of permanent employment (at least 12 months) in Grade R is required as per the Department of Basic Education’s requirement for the qualification.
+Failure to submit this document during the application will disqualify you for admission.
 Volunteering or assistant positions do not qualify for admission.

-How To Choose Your Short Course in Grade R Teaching modules At UNISA 2024-2025
+How To Choose Your Short Course in Grade R Teaching Modules at UNISA 2026-2027

-Each Unisa qualification is designed such that you must pass a given number of NQF level credits within a certain time frame in order to graduate.
+Each Unisa qualification is designed such that you must pass a given number of NQF-level credits within a certain time frame to graduate.

 Co-requisite: